tirumala43/webhook-repo/README.md

     You should see `mongodb_container` and `flask_webhook_app` listed, with port `5000` mapped for the Flask app.
 3.  **Check Flask App Logs (Optional but Recommended)**:
     ```bash
-    docker logs flask_webhook_app
+    docker logs mongodb
     ```
-    You should see messages indicating Flask has started and successfully connected to MongoDB.
+    You should see messages indicating MongoDB has started  successfully.

 ### 4. Configure GitHub Webhook